 As Niv Davidovich explains, there are a few basic circumstances in which landlords have the right to evict tenants in California.
 The main three are described in Code of Civil Procedure 1161 (2), (3), and (4).
 Let's take a look at what sets these three justifications apart.

 1161 (2) a very simple situation in which a tenant doesn't pay their rent.
-According to Davidovich, even before the global COVID-19 pandemic, the vast majority of evictions that he dealt with were from the simple situation of a tenant not paying their rent on time.
+According to Davidovich, even before the global COVID-19 pandemic, the vast majority of evictions that he dealt with were from the simple situation of a renter not paying on time.

 Next, 1161 (3) is what's known as a cure or quit.
-That means that a tenant is kind of is violating some provision of their lease other than paying the rent.
-Examples of this would be if a tenant was to have more people in their unit than allowed to, or changed the locks without giving you a key.
+That means that a renter is kind of is violating some provision of their lease other than paying the rent.
+Examples of this would be if tenants were to have more people in their unit than allowed to, or changed the locks without giving you a key.

 If tenants have an obligation to pay the utilities and don't, that would be 1161 (3).
 Another 1161(3) issue that most people don't know about arises if tenants fail to pay late fees.